henryng24/henry/_posts/2019-03-07-relationships.md

 ### __Creating Boundaries__

 I hope when you first met each other and started hanging out, checking each other, being friends, and going on dates, you have come to realize if your partner's values align with yours with respect to relationship boundaries.
 Remember too that talk is cheap, and that here is where you have to take that giant leap of faith.
 You have to believe what they say is the truth, or you're signing yourself up for an avalanche of hurt.
 What are their tendencies?
 Are they telling me the truth?
 Eventually, you're going to need to trust this person to make decisions when you can't.
 Being able to trust another person to do this is no different than trust fall.
-When you're in a coma, or when you've passed away will they make the same decision that you would?
+When you're in a coma, or when you've passed away, will they make the same decision that you would?

 The reality is that even if you have this all figured out, there's still a chance things could turn sideways...